Hendrixer/API-design-v4/lessons/04-intro-to-prisma/B-db-setup.md

 `npx prisma init`

 <br>
-This command will do a few things.
+This command will do a few things:

 - Create a prisma folder
 - Create a schema file in that folder
-  Next, we'll learn how to create think about and create some models in our schema
+  Next, we'll learn how to design and create some models in our schema